-Once you're registered on Chronus as a Mentor, you'll be invited to complete all Mentor training in order to be later matched with your Mentor x Mentees and Mentor Leader x Mentors Mentoring Connections in week two of the semester.
+Once you're registered on Chronus as a Mentor, you'll be invited to complete all Mentor training in order to be later matched with your Mentor x Mentees and Mentor Leader x Mentors Mentoring Connections.
 Matching is primarily based on your school, along with your availability and preferred mode of meeting (e.g., online or face-to-face).